Robertson: Budget 2019 more like a company 'annual report'

 Globally though, New Zealand is now at the front end of what is a growing trend.

-New Zealand's Treasury first produced a Living Standards Framework in 2011 that adopted the UK's "four capitals" model.
+New Zealand's Treasury first produced a Living Standards Framework in 2011 which adopted the UK's "four capitals" model.

-Those four include: natural capital (environmental considerations), human capital (which goes to the skills and knowledge of the population) and social capital (which looks at factors like social cohesion and will likely include cultural well-being).
+Those four include: natural capital (environmental considerations); human capital (which goes to the skills and knowledge of the population); and social capital (which looks at factors like social cohesion and is likely to include cultural wellbeing).
 Traditional financial measures, dubbed physical capital, are also firmly in the mix.

-The UK put together a similar a wellbeing index in the wake of the Global Financial Crisis.
+The UK put together a similar wellbeing index after the global financial crisis.

 But unlike the UK, in New Zealand we now have a centre-left Government that has told Treasury to put the framework at the core of its thinking.

-Luckily for Robertson he has had a keen supporter of the new approach in Treasury Secretary Gabriel Makhlouf.
+Luckily for Robertson, he has had a keen supporter for the new approach in Treasury Secretary Gabriel Makhlouf.

 "We're probably the first country in the world saying all this conceptual stuff is great but let's take it and apply it to policy and decision making," Makhlouf told the Herald last year.